davidweatherstone/Data-Analyst-Portfolio/Projects/Python Data exploration - UK Vehicle Accidents/README.md

 To analyse this data I've performed data transformation and cleaning to allow me to query it further.

 <details>
-<summary>Tweak Function created to clean and transform the Accident data</summary>
+<summary>EXPAND: Tweak Function created to clean and transform the Accident data</summary>

 ```python
 # Creating a function to transform and clean the data as required for analysis.